'Amazing' - US producer Timbaland praises Kiwi singer

-New Zealand singer Accacia has opened up about the moment US producer Timbaland celebrated her skill in front of thousands of music fans.
+New Zealand singer AACACIA has opened up about the moment US producer Timbaland celebrated her skill in front of thousands of music fans.

 The rising Kiwi star appeared on Timbaland's live-streamed TikTok show, Timbo Idol, where he shared his thoughts on her upcoming track.